 Science Points to the Blockworld

-Hardly anyone knows about the blockworld (or block universe) concept from modern physics.
+Hardly anyone knows about the blockworld (or block universe or spacetime or eternalism or superdeterminism) concept from modern physics.
 Only a handful of physicists and philosophers deal with it and their thoughts have never been brought to the attention of the general public.
 So here in this little essay I'm going to quote some of these physicists and philosophers so that you clearly understand that this is legitimate science and not some made-up fairy-tale type stuff.
 This little essay is not intended to be an explanation of the blockworld concept.
 The point is to show that reputable physicists and philosophers do believe in the blockworld concept.
 Most of these physicists and philosophers do not take the next step and use the idea as a proof for God or proof for a human soul, however.
 This essay includes many references I have found since my book was published.
+A couple of extra thoughts on the quotes show up as well.